nicurrego/Galaxy_arena/logs/captains_log.md

 #### 🫠 Mood:
 Time slips through my fingers like cosmic dust—
 I must finish this now, or be forever lost in the endless spiral of beginnings.

+# Space Junk #008

+**Mission Time:** 2025-06-23 06:00pm
+**Coordinates:** Phase 3 - Agent Training (Rendering)

+#### 🚀 Context:
+After enhancing the red ship's behavior, I wanted to evaluate it.
+For that reason, I added a new file to handle rendering without modifying the original human_play.py file.

+#### 🌌 Thoughts:
+The gameplay is very hard for a human; the movement has many bugs and the movement limitations are not well set,
+however, this can be a good feature for training an agent.

+#### 🛠️ Insights:
+Need a refactor of the envs to make it more modular and easier to test.

+#### 🧭 Next:
+Evaluate agent with new red ship behavior.

+#### 🫠 Mood:
+Cleaning is a chore no one wants to do, but it is necessary to keep the ship afloat.